static-frame/static-frame/doc/source/articles/nptyping.md

 ```

-## Static Type Checking with `mypy`
+## Static Type Checking with Mypy

-Once generic `np.ndarray` are made concrete, `mypy` or similar type chekers can, for some code paths, identify arguments that are incompatible with an interface.
+Once the generic `np.ndarray` is made concrete, `mypy` or similar type chekers can, for some code paths, identify arguments that are incompatible with an interface.

 For example, the function below can require a parameter that is a 1D array of signed integers.
-As shown below, unsigned integers, or dimensionalities other than one, fail.
+As shown below, unsigned integers, or dimensionalities other than one, fail `mypy` checks.

 ```python
 def process1(x: np.ndarray[tuple[int], np.dtype[np.signedinteger]]): ...